avelgest/principled-material-layers/README.md

 copy of the material (note that the layer will not be affected by any subsequent changes made to the original material).

+A material asset can be loaded either by using the method above (for small asset libraries) or by selecting an asset in an Asset Browser area and pressing "Replace Layer Material" in the right-hand sidebar of the Asset Browser.

 A layer’s channels may be added/removed or enabled/disabled in the “Active Layer” panel.
 When a channel is disabled/removed from a layer then that layer no longer contributes to the final value of the channel.